emscook/git-follow-tree/README.md

 https://maven.apache.org/download.cgi
 (installation instructions https://maven.apache.org/install.html )
 (On windows, this may also involve adding a new environment variable on your system with the name JAVA_HOME, and a value that points to the installation of the java jdk.
 This will generally be similar to the following: C:\Program Files\Java\jdk1.8.0_171\
-Per the provided instructions from apache, you will also have to add the [installation directory]\bin\ directory to your Path environment variable.
+Per the provided instructions from apache, you will also have to add the [maven installation directory]\bin\ directory to your Path environment variable.
 )

 Navigate to the base directory of the project and open a command prompt there.
 Be sure you open this prompt after your modifications to the environment variables.